edgartanaka/udacity-data-engineering/project4_spark/README.md

 # Author
 Edgar Tanaka

-# Pre-requirements
-This project was implemented and tested on:
-- python 3.6.10
-- pyspark 3.0.0
-- conda 4.8.3

-You can find instructions on how to install pyspark in your computer here: https://medium.com/tinghaochen/how-to-install-pyspark-locally-94501eefe421

 # Summary
 This is the 4th project of the Udacity Data Engineering Nanodegree.
 In this project, I built an ETL that reads data from S3 and writes data back to S3.